COMP122/comp122-s22/README.md

      * Lecture Slides
      * Supporting Files
   1. A Deliverable directory for all of your assignments, quizzes, and exams.
+  1. A directory for the MARS program and supplementatry files.

 ## Key Information: